Creating a Package: Adding a Model

 Although the helloworld Package created in the previous article is a complete Package, it does not yet do any model calculations and so is not yet runnable in SyncroSim.
 To make the Package runnable we must first add at least one Transformer element to the Package.

-In the example below we will add a single Primary Transformer to the helloworld Package; this Transformer will take the form of an R script.
+In the example below we will add a single Primary Transformer to the helloworld Package; this Transformer will take the form of an R or Python script.

 As is the case in all of the helloworld examples, the package.xml file below has been formatted for demonstration purposes.
 Most real Packages use more typical XML formatting to save vertical space.
 For example, each attribute for an element normally appears on the same line.